1. Home

 Avoid costly rework.
 Order certified SteelPRO PEB C purlins with factory-prepared holes, coatings, and connectors for faster, error-free installation.

-C Purlin Sizes, Span Chart, and Wholesale Price Guide
+C Purlin Sizes, Load Capacity & Span Chart with Factory Price Guide

 C Purlin Sizes and Span Chart